The-AI-Tattle/webiste-back/content/home/hosts.md

 widget: people
 headless: true  # This file represents a page section.

+# Order that this section appears on the page.
+weight: 22

+title: 'Past Talks'
+subtitle:
 # ...
 Put Your Section Options Here (title etc.) ...

 content: